Supporting Philadelphia Area Jazz & Blues Musicians for decades

 95 grants awarded providing over $49,000 to musicians in need

 MUSICIANS ASSISTANCE FUND: Launched in 2020 as our COVID Assistance Fund, this program has grown into an ongoing lifeline for local musicians.
-Twice a year, Jazz Bridge awards microgrants to help with urgent needs like housing, instrument repairs, transportation, utilities, and more, ensuring that artists can weather challenges and keep making music.
+Jazz Bridge awards microgrants to help with urgent needs like housing, instrument repairs, transportation, utilities, and more, ensuring that artists can weather challenges and keep making music.